 10. Graz, Austria

 Graz is already home to two UNESCO World Heritage sites.
 Eggenberg Castle is a grand historical work in the Baroque style.
-The Old Town is an impeccably preserved wealth of centuries of buildings in wide range of architectural styles.
+The Old Town is an impeccably preserved wealth of centuries of buildings in a wide range of architectural styles.
 But the small city of 300,000 isn’t resting on those fortunate laurels of the distant past.
-UNESCO’s website is prone to thick bureaucratic gibberish, but the spirit of the initiative comes through in statements like noting a fashion festival “is committed to cultural exchange on the textile level.”
+UNESCO’s website is prone to thick bureaucratic gibberish, but the spirit of the initiative comes through in statements like noting a fashion festival “is committed to a cultural exchange on the textile level.”
 It’s just an example of the injection of sustainability into everyday goods that is providing the basis of The Next Economy in First World places that can afford to lead the way.
 Consider it the next Industrial Revolution.
-The Creative Sector in Graz has almost 5,000 companies, mostly small and medium size that generate about $700,000,000 in additional revenue allowing the city to commission innovative, iconic works of architecture that goes beyond fancy buildings for the sake of being fancy to making intelligent design that “and values both the aesthetic component of design as well as its ability to make daily life more livable.”
+The Creative Sector in Graz has almost 5,000 companies, mostly small and medium-size that generate about $700,000,000 in additional revenue allowing the city to commission innovative, iconic works of architecture that goes beyond fancy buildings for the sake of being fancy to making intelligent design that “and values both the aesthetic component of design as well as its ability to make daily life more livable.”